NVIDIA/TensorRT-Incubator/tripy/docs/README.md

 The `export.public_api()` decorator allows you to specify metadata for documentation generation, such as where in the documentation hierarchy the API should be documented.

-The `dtype_info.dtype_info()` decorator verifies the data types a function claims to support and generates corresponding documentation.
+The `constraints.dtype_info()` decorator verifies the data types a function claims to support and generates corresponding documentation.
 For more information, see [this guide](../tests/spec_verification/op_doc_guide.md).

 The `generate_rsts.py` script uses this information to automatically generate a directory